hizegi/python_intro/README.md

 #### Beautiful Soup Library
 Beautiful Soup is a Python library for pulling data out of HTML and XML files.

+Beautiful Soup transforms a complex HTML document into a complex tree of Python objects:
+- Tag
+- NavigableString
+- BeautifulSoup
+- Comment

 ```
 $ pip install beautifulsoup4